No Products in the Cart

 We recommend you go for a quality mid-range skateboard to start with, this will give them the best balance of quality and value for money.
 This way they can see if they like skateboarding on a good board without you investing loads of money, just in case they decide it's not for them after all!

-Our completes range from £30+ We feel a board around this price and up is going to be skateable giving the rider that true feeling of skateboarding!
+Our completes range from £30+, We believe boards around this price and up are going to be skateable giving the rider that true feeling of skateboarding!
 Brands like Venom and Enuff are very good quality starter boards.
 Check out our range of Complete Skateboards here...

 We love hearing from skaters that used to own a board in the past and now want to get back into skateboarding, welcome back, we've missed you!
 A lot has changed over the years, deck sizes and brands have all changed but luckily we're still old enough to remember them and advise you on the right set up!

 As you've already got some skate experience, you'll most likely be looking for a better quality setup.
 Modern Complete Skateboards are far superior to the ones available back in the day and should be still be considered.

 You could, of course, build a custom complete skateboard with all the top-end brands and components that you wished you had as a kid.
 But you might be more suited to a Skateboard Complete Kit, this is where we have matched pro decks to the right components.
 This would be a great option if you want a quality board that is great value for money.